Ram-Raghav-S/virtual-coin-flip/README.md

 # virtual-coin-flip
-A heads or tails guessing game using "random" library in Python.
-Also displayes the streak of correct guesses.
+A heads or tails guessing game using "random" library in Python which also displayes the streak of correct guesses.
 Accomodates for user input errors.